-That text was to be the beginning of one of the most heart-wrenching stories I have ever dealt with – so far it has appeared on two pages of the Daily Mail and in newspapers and television programmes throughout the world.
+That text was to be the beginning of one of the most heart-wrenching stories I have ever dealt with – immediately making two front page stories for the Daily Mail and in newspapers and television programmes throughout the world.

 Connie Yates, a carer and partner Chris Gard, a postman, had found themselves in the middle of a nightmare, their usual every-day lives turned upside down.
 Their own descriptions of themselves are that they are just like any normal, ordinary couple – and indeed one of the reasons this story is so compelling is that frankly this could happen to any one of us.
 They had no idea until they had Charlie that they were each a carrier of a rogue gene – it is probably millions to one for two people carrying it to even get together (and even then such a condition is unlikely

 to affect every child such a couple will have.)

 Even more upsetting, son Charlie – their first baby – was born completely healthy.
 They were thrilled and adored being new parents but at eight weeks he became unwell and was rushed to hospital where he ended up needing a ventilator to breathe.
 Tests discovered he was the 16th person in the world to be diagnosed with a rare type of mitochondrial syndrome which causes progressive muscle and organ weakness.